Which Beaches to Visit in Vanuatu

 You didn't come all the way to these secluded islands in the South Pacific to not feel the powdery white sand, crystal-clear turquoise waters, and that perfect tropical paradise vibe you've been dreaming about!

 From the easily accessible shores around Port Vila on Efate LINK#D017 to the pristine stretches of Espiritu Santo LINK#D053, this South Pacific gem offers some of the world's most stunning coastal experiences.
-According to our very own editor-in-chief, Laura, "Vanuatu's beaches have this magical quality that makes you feel like you've discovered your own private slice of heaven."
+According to our editor-in-chief, Laura, "Vanuatu's beaches have this magical quality that makes you feel like you've discovered your own private slice of heaven."

 You'll find everything from volcanic black sand beaches on Tanna LINK#D071 (where you can literally hear the island's active volcano rumbling in the distance) to hidden gems scattered across the outer islands.